mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

 ## Jump more efficiently into the history

-The last tip is a short but powerful to faster reuse command from the bash history.
-Basically the up-arrow jump the previous command in the history.
-However this quickly becomes very tedious if one jump 5 or 10 or more command back in history.
+The last tip is a short but powerful one to faster reuse commands from the history.
+Basically the up-arrow jumps to the previous command in the history.
+However this quickly becomes very tedious if one jumps 5 or 10 or more commands back in history.
 Instead if you put

     bind '"\e[A":history-search-backward'
     bind '"\e[A":history-search-backward'

-into your `/.bashrc` and have started typing part of a command it will only jump to those commands in the history that also start with the same fragment of a command.
+into your `/.bashrc` and had started typing part of a command it will only jump to those commands in the history that also start with the same fragment of a command.
 This is actually quite useful for any command line work and therefore the default setting in [IPython](http://ipython.org/) but also useful for `cd`.
 So

     cd <up-arrow><up-arrow> ...

-let's you quick navigate through previous `cd` commands.
+let's you quickly navigate through previous `cd` commands.

-That's all I have.
-Best of luck with these tricks and happy computing.

 [up](#top)